 SYA Spain is committed to ensuring that students develop the knowledge and intercultural skills needed to fully grasp the experience: from mastering the language, to communicating in Spanish with a pen pal in another region, to hiking or kayaking in the Aragonese countryside, or heading out of town with the host family for an extended weekend.

 All students are required to take six courses, including Spanish language and English.
+Please note that courses can change from year to year.
 Full course descriptions can be opened below.

 - English (H) - 1 Credit